Moving build_runner to the Context Menu in VS Code

 Nikita Sirovskiy

 A value creator who tries to enhance the world.
-Thinker & writer, lead mobile developer at Monstarlab and, hopefully, a good human.
+Thinker & writer, lead mobile developer at Genieology and, hopefully, a good human.